PennyLaneAI/pennylane/doc/development/adding_operators.rst

 >>> from pennylane.ops.qubits.attributes import self_inverses
 >>> self_inverses.add("MyGate")

-These attributes can be queried by devices and compilation pipelines to use special tricks that speed up computation.
+Attributes can also be queried by devices to use special tricks that allow more efficient implementations.
 The onus is on the contributors of new operators to add them to the right attributes.

 .. note::